 Still, in contrast to the ease at which Cr(VI) enters cells, ligand-bound Cr(III) is believed to enter via phagocytic or nonspecific diffusion mechanisms.
-Accordingly, diffusion accounts for approximately 1% of ingested Cr(III) with the other 99% being excreted in feces (DesMarias and Costa, 2019).
+Accordingly, diffusion accounts for approximately 1% of ingested Cr(III), with the other 99% being excreted in feces (DesMarias and Costa, 2019).
 Therefore, while intracellular accumulation of Cr(III) is the primary mechanism of Cr(VI) genotoxicity, extracellular conversion of Cr(VI) to Cr(III) is primarily viewed as a detoxification step (ATSDR, 2012; Sun et al., 2015).
-Due to binding of Cr(III) by LMWCr, HMWCr, and Tf, Cr(III) is generally excluded from the intracellular space and precluded from inducing toxic oxidative stress responses comparable to Cr(VI), given similar in vivo exposures.
+Due to the binding of Cr(III) by LMWCr, HMWCr, and Tf, Cr(III) is generally excluded from the intracellular space and precluded from inducing toxic oxidative stress responses comparable to Cr(VI), given similar in vivo exposures.
+In vitro, soluble Cr(VI) compounds are 1000 times more cytotoxic and mutagenic than soluble Cr(III) compounds in cultured human diploid fibroblasts (Biedermann and Landolph, 1990).